Mahanoy Area School District v. B.L.

 Mahanoy Area School District v.
-B.L., 594 U.S. ___ (2021), was a United States Supreme Court case involving the ability of schools to regulate student speech made off-campus, including speech made on social media.
-The case challenged past interpretation of Tinker v.
+B.L., 594 U.S. 180 (2021), was a United States Supreme Court case involving the ability of schools to regulate student speech made off-campus, including speech made on social media.
+The case challenged past interpretations of Tinker v.
 Des Moines Independent Community School District and Bethel School District v.
-Fraser, previous Supreme Court decisions related to student speech which may be disruptive to the educational environment, in light of online communications.
+Fraser (previous Supreme Court decisions related to student speech which may be disruptive to the educational environment) in light of online communications.

-The case centered on Brandi Levy, identified as B.L. in pleadings, a student at Mahanoy Area High School in Mahanoy City, Pennsylvania, who posted an angry, profane Snapchat message from an off-campus location after she failed to make the school's varsity cheerleading squad.
-Though sent to a private circle of friends and deleted later, the message was shown to school staff, and Levy was suspended from cheerleading the next year under the school's policy relating to social media.
+The case centered on Brandi Levy (initially identified as B.L. in pleadings), a student at Mahanoy Area High School in Mahanoy City, Pennsylvania, who posted an angry, profane Snapchat message from an off-campus location after she failed to make the school's varsity cheerleading squad.
+Though sent to a private circle of friends and deleted later, the message was shown to school staff, and Levy was suspended from cheerleading for one year under the school's policy relating to social media.

-The Supreme Court affirmed the Third Circuit's ruling in regards to Levy's case in an 8–1 decision in June 2021, though overruled the Third Circuit's opinion related to off-campus speech relative to Tinker.
-The Court affirmed that through Tinker, schools may have a valid interest to regulate student speech off-campus that is disruptive, but did not define when this regulation can occur, leaving this open for lower courts in future litigation.
-The Supreme Court ruled specifically for Levy, holding that the school's interests to prevent disruption under Tinker were not sufficient to overcome her First Amendment rights.
+The Supreme Court affirmed the Third Circuit's judgment in regards to Levy's case in an 8–1 decision in June 2021, though it did not agree with the Third Circuit's opinion related to off-campus speech relative to Tinker.
+The Court affirmed that through Tinker, schools may have a valid interest in regulating student speech off-campus that is disruptive, but did not define when this regulation can occur, leaving that issue open for lower courts in future litigation.
+The Supreme Court ruled specifically for Levy, holding that the school's interests in preventing disruption under Tinker were not sufficient to overcome her First Amendment rights.